kaya-arro/sc-simplify/README.md

 - [x] Implement a flag to switch to a slower but more thorough internal contractibility test that could achieve more simplification at the cost of slower run time.

-- [ ] Include shell scripts to facilitate interfacing with GAP and Sage.
+- [ ] Include shell scripts to further facilitate interfacing with GAP and Sage.

 - [ ] Implement a flag to enable a much slower mode that tries to find a truly minimal version of a complex or pair.